Sebastian-git/Sebastian-git/README.md

 💚 [Sorting Visualizer](https://github.com/Sebastian-git/VisualSorting) : A website that visualizes common sorting algorithms.

 💚 [Keylogger](https://github.com/Sebastian-git/KeyLogger) : This Python based keylogger uses Pynput to save keystrokes into an array, then sends the keys to a set email after a predetermined time interval.
-Still in progress, but I look forward to updating this project!